 I am a dentist from Lebanon, still only 23; I finished dental school in the country where I grew up.
-I am currently making a new home for myself with my family in Canada, where I hold citizenship.
+I am making a new home with my family in Canada, where I hold citizenship.
 North America has long felt like my second home since I lived here for several years as a child.
 I moved back to Canada in August 2018, where I soon began working as a receptionist in a dental office for the first six months.
-I learned how dental offices are managed and how billing and insurance procedures are done.
+I learned how dental offices are managed, and billing and insurance procedures are done.
 I left this position when I was invited to work alongside a prominent and distinguished dental surgeon as his assistant.
-Thus, since February of 2019, I have had the opportunity to observe how most complex dental procedures and surgeries are performed up close and firsthand.
+Thus, since February 2019, I have had the opportunity to observe how most complex dental procedures and surgeries are performed up close and firsthand.
 In particular, I have learned a lot about implants, supporting prostheses, and bone grafts, which will help me hit the ground running and distinguish myself in a DDS Program for international dentists.

 For some time, I intended to begin further study and practice in North America after finishing dental school in Lebanon.
 This was especially true since my family decided to move back to Canada after I began dental school.
 Thus, I took the NBDE Part 1 in my 3rd year of dental school and passed on my first attempt.
 I also passed Part 2 on my first attempt the following year as a 4th-year student.
 I learned to become a Master in time management, flying back and forth to Canada when I distinguished myself as a dental student in Lebanon, completing five years at the Beirut Arab University.

 I shadowed numerous dentists during my school years.
 One particular highlight was going to Dubai in 2016, during my 3rd year of dental school, to attend the International Students Dental Conference at the University of Sharjah.
 I enjoyed a week of workshops and lectures by renowned dentists worldwide in dental education.
 This helped me broaden my horizons regarding dentistry as a global profession.